 Clive Robertson is co-founder and current Director of Real Time, and co-author of Participatory Video.
 An experienced film maker, trainer and producer with a comprehensive understanding of video and digital media, he specialises in using video in community settings, particularly with marginalised and hard-to-reach groups.
 This includes using video interactively to support community action, linking participatory processes and collaborative film making to ensure authenticity.

-All applicants should read the Terms and Conditions before applying.
-The application procedure is a 3-stage process:
+The application procedure is a three-stage process: